 There are children who obviously have head lice who are not being treated appropriately i.e. not following the steps provided to help deal with the problem.
 The primary way we in school can help is by spreading the information on what to do and by alerting all parents there is an issue.
 All classes seem to be affected but it is becoming more obvious at this particular time in the senior classes 3rd/4th and also a serious case in 1st class had been reported.
 But all classes are and have been affected so all parents must check heads and treat accordingly.

-We have a serious case of ongoing head lice in our school.
-We understand this is every parent’s nightmare and we are trying to help and support parents by providing information to help you to help us get this situation under control.
+This serious case of ongoing head lice in our school, is getting very frustrating and a welfare issue.
+We understand this is every parent’s nightmare and we are trying to help and support parents by providing information to help you, to help us, get this situation under control.
 But this time it will take ALL families to check ALL children/adults in your household.

 This note is for all parents of children in EVERY CLASS in our school!

 My Kid Has Lice!
 What Do I Do Now?
 The school year means your kid will be confined in a classroom with other kids all day.
 That’s right – a breeding ground for lice!
 If your kid has never had lice, it can be difficult to pinpoint it and get rid of it.
 Here are the facts about lice that you need to know.